 A U.S. Holder will generally recognize gain or loss on the sale or retirement of a debt security equal to the difference between the amount realized on the sale or retirement and the tax basis of the debt security.
 A U.S. Holder's tax basis in a debt security will generally be its U.S. dollar cost.
 The amount realized does not include the amount attributable to accrued but unpaid interest, which will be taxable as interest income to the extent not previously included in income.
-Gain or loss recognized by a U.S. Holder on the sale or retirement of a debt security will be capital gain or loss realized by the U.S. Holder for more than one year.
-Gain or loss realized by a U.S. Holder on the sale or retirement of a debt security will be U.S. source.
+Gain or loss recognized by a U.S. Holder on the sale or retirement of a debt security will be capital gain or loss and will be long-term capital gain or loss if the debt security was held by the U.S. Holder for more than one year.
+Gain or loss realized by a U.S. Holder on the sale or retirement of a debt security generally will be U.S. source.